Frequently Asked Questions

 I have never shared a room before.
 What can I do to ensure we get along?

-Chances are, your new roommate has never shared a room before, either.
+Chances are, your new roommate has also never shared a room before, either.
 We have some excellent information on living with a roommate.

 Cooperation, communication, and flexibility are the key to a successful roommate relationship.